yosemitebandit/vebsite/content/notes/what-happens-when.md

 * when focused, the kernel echoes keystrokes to the screen
-* when `Enter` is pressed, the line is passed to the shell, and the shell will attempt to interpret this as input as a command
+* when `Enter` is pressed, the line is passed to the shell, and the shell will attempt to interpret this input as a command
 * the shell figures out you want to run `/bin/ls` (or whatever) and it makes a system call to start `/bin/ls` as a child process (forking) and give it access to the screen and keyboard through the kernel
 * this forking results in a copy of the environment from the parent process to the child
-* then the shell sleeps, waiting for that command to finish..
+* then the shell sleeps, waiting for that command to finish.. really it's just that the scheduler has gotten another process to deal with (`/bin/ls`) and so it will context switch the shell and other processes as usual
 * when `/bin/ls` finishes, it'll issue an `exit` system call
 * then the kernel wakes up the shell and tells it to resume
 * note that some commands like `cd` are shell builtins and do not require a new process to be spawned -- the shell can just take action on its own by calling `chdir`
-* to see all these system calls being made you use `strace <some-command>` -- files are opened and stated and attributes are read, stdout may get written to
+* to see all these system calls being made you use `strace <some-command>` -- files are opened and `stat`ed and attributes are read, stdout may get written to..etc

 ### ..you access google.com